Frequently Asked Questions After Surgery

 What can I do to control my dog's pain?

-How do I know that my cat is in pain following surgery?
+How do I know if my cat is in pain following surgery?

-- biting if you get near the surgical site
+- trying to bite you if you get near the surgical site

 - not wanting to eat